tlepple/data_origination_workshop/README.md

 ---

+#### Review New & Updated Records

-#### Query our updated Data Lake table that was replicated from updates applied in Postgresql:
+* Query our updated Data Lake table that was replicated from updates applied in Postgresql and delivered to Iceberg (via the running Debezium Server)

 ```
 cd /opt/spark/sql